Last update 26/8/2023

 Landry’s earlier research indicated that musicians have faster auditory, audio-tactile, and tactile reaction times.
 Musicians seem to possess a changed, altered statistical use of their multisensory information.
-In summary, it seems to indicate that they are very good at integrating their inputs from other various senses.
+In summary, it seems to indicate they are very good at integrating their inputs from various other senses.

 “Music probably does something unique,” “It strongly stimulates a musician’s brain due to our emotional connection with it.” explains neuropsychologist Catherine Loveday of the University of Westminster.

-Playing an instrument, unlike brain games, is a deep and complicated experience.
+Unlike brain games, playing an instrument is a deep and complicated experience.
 This occurs because it amalgamates the information derived from the senses.
-Senses such as hearing, vision, and touch, along with fine movements.
-The net effect long-lasting changes within the brain.
+Senses such as hearing, vision, touch, and fine movements.
+The net effect has long-lasting changes within the brain.

 The changes within the brain

 Brain scans have shown the differences in the brain structure between non-musicians and musicians, notably within the corpus callosum.
-An extensive large group of nerve fibers that connect the two sides of the brain is more significant in musicians.
+An extensive group of nerve fibers connecting the two sides of the brain is more significant in musicians.

 Furthermore, the areas of the brain involve visuospatial movement abilities.
 Also, hearing appears to be more pronounced amongst professional keyboard players.

-At first, it was not clear if those studies concluded if the differences were due to musical training or if it was dues to anatomical variances that predisposed people to become musicians.
+At first, it was unclear if those studies concluded if the differences were due to musical training or if dues to anatomical variances predisposed people to become musicians.